LuBrian/shipit/README.md

 **Online access:** http://lhlshipit.herokuapp.com/

 **Goal:**
 the app enables customers to add packages and track them when shipped.
 It allows drivers to accept a package from a list of available packages.
-A driver is responsible for updating the state of his course.
-There are four states:
+A driver is responsible for updating the state of his packages.

-1. "accepted"
-2. "ready for pickup"
-3. "picked up"
-4. "delivered"
+**Timeframe:** project done in four days in a team of four

 **Features:**
 - Customers: